International SPEAK UP Award

 SPEAK UP AWARD

 Worldpeacefull presents to you a great possibility for you can change the world for children and children will change the world for you.
 This is the moment for children to SPEAK UP and create the world they would like to see.
-The Climate Change Conference has ended and now is the time to implement projects that will engage young people, as they will be the change as it is their future that will be affected by climate change and wars over resources.
 This Award will inspire young people to focus on peace and sustainability.
 The two are intrinsically linked, we cannot sustain the planet without peace and goodwill.

 “No problem can be solved from the same consciousness that created it.
 We need to learn to see the world anew.”

 Peace and Sustainability is the Number One issue of our time and it is a critical moment for the future of humanity.
 It is time to SPEAK UP and be the change we wish to see.

 I am seeking innovative and inspiring project partners to support and collaborate to establish the SPEAK UP Award for the benefit of children across the world.
 I am searching for a principled leader to get behind this initiative.

 International SPEAK UP Brochure